This is a blog about music, photography, history, and culture.

 Since the Ophicleide is no longer manufactured, the few modern performers who specialize in this unusual brass instrument must acquire antique models.
 In this YouTube video, trombonist Everson Moraes debuts his newest acquisition: an Ophicleide in E flat made by Gautrot breveté and manufactured around 1875.
 I believe this is a smaller (higher pitch) instrument than Monsieur le Curé's Ophicleide, but this tune, which is very nicely played, is a perfect melody to hear the mellifluous tone of this curious keyed-brass instrument.

 YouTube provides all manner of instructional material now.
-While preparing this post I discovered an ambitious team of young people who have recorded an entire dictionary of words in an attempt to correct the world's English pronunciation.
+While preparing this post I discovered an ambitious team of people who have recorded an entire dictionary of words in an attempt to correct the world's English pronunciation.

 Or in this case French pronunciation.